denten-books/plain-text/4-screen.md

 anticipating the trajectory of laterally moving objects, another likely adaptation that favors self-defense and hunting.
-But beyond some threshold, and particularly when things move rapidly up and down, the motion begins to appear jerky.
-Think of tracking a fly, for example, which appears to skip from one place to another as our visual system struggles to process its complex trajectories and threshold-crossing speeds.
+But beyond some threshold, and particularly when things move rapidly up and down, the motion begins to appear fitful.
+Think of tracking a fly, for example, which seems to skip from one place to another as our visual system struggles to process its complex trajectories and threshold-crossing speeds.